 Bankruptcy - In the last year, Norred Law has been involved in personal Chapter 7 and 13 bankruptcy filings, business Chapter 11 filings, and several Adversary Proceedings (lawsuits in bankruptcy court).

 Litigation - In the last year, our office has handled many dozen Small Claims, a couple dozen district level court disputes, and several federal suits, including the settlement of a patent infringement case involving a major home remodeling chain.

 Arlington TX 76010

 Intellectual property projects and bankruptcy filings are typically fixed-price; litigation is usually billed hourly.
-If a potential client mentions that they found us on Nolo, they get an initial 30-minute consultation at no cost.

 Spanish is available given notice that it is needed; other languages are also available as needed.

 The engineering background of principal attorney Warren Norred lends itself to Intellectual Property, and has been a natural area of strength for the firm.

 The bankruptcy focus of Norred Law comes from pro bono work performed early after graduation.
 Bankruptcy law is similar to Intellectual Property work, in that the practice of bankruptcy is dominated by complex and arcane rules, and includes a surprisingly wide range of creative opportunities to make bad financial situations better.

 Of course, litigation seems to come with every area of legal practice, and rather than avoid the courtroom, our firm tends to enjoy it.

 The more accurate the education the client has, the better.
 I particularly enjoy clients that read up on the Means Test for bankruptcy and know the process, or know the difference between a patent, trademark and copyright.